The Friends water quality program includes instream and stormwater outfall monitoring.

 Instream Monitoring Overview

 Volunteer water quality monitoring plays an important role in educating the public about water quality issues and promoting stewardship of water resources.
 Volunteer monitoring can go beyond education to identify specific problems, measure progress toward water quality improvements and shape public policy.
 Data collected by volunteers may be used by local and state government for decision-making and enforcement.
-Currently the Friends are working with volunteers in the Headwaters area (above the confluence with the Kingsbury Branch); through the Four Rivers Partnership and with the Chittenden County Stream Team.
+Currently the Friends are working with volunteers in the Headwaters area (above the confluence with the Kingsbury Branch); and the Four Rivers (Barre-Berlin-Montpelier) area.

 Headwaters: Since 2007, the Cabot Conservation Committee and the Marshfield and Plainfield Conservation Commissions have worked together with the Friends and other members of the Winooski Headwaters Community Partnership to monitor water quality in their towns.
 Commission members along with other volunteers have collected data for a number of water quality parameters including bacteria.

-Chittenden County Stream Team: Since 2012, the Friends have organized a water quality monitoring program for the Chittenden County Stream Team.
-The CCST is a project to engage citizens across an eight-town area (Burlington, Essex, Essex Junction, Milton, Shelburne, South Burlington, Williston & Winooski) to implement projects to reduce non-point source pollution and stormwater volume at the local level.
+The Chittenden County Stream Team managed by the Winooski Natural Resources Conservation District, samples streams in the lower part of the Winooski River watershed across an eight-town area (Burlington, Essex, Essex Junction, Milton, Shelburne, South Burlington, Williston & Winooski) to implement projects to reduce non-point source pollution and stormwater volume at the local level.

 Water Quality Monitoring Results